ganeshhubale/programs/python/step2/Problems.md

     - The "Find First and Last Position of Element in Sorted Array" problem requires locating the first and last indices of a given target value in a sorted array.
     If the target is not found, return [-1, -1].

-35. * Kth Largest Element in an Array
+35. Kth Largest Element in an Array
+    - Find the Kth largest element in an array.

-36. * Two Sum II - Input Array Is Sorted
+36. Two Sum II - Input Array Is Sorted
+    - Given a 1-indexed sorted array of integers numbers and a target integer target, return the indices of the two numbers that add up to target.

 37. Valid Palindrome
+    - Check if string is palindrome.
+E.g: Nayan

-38. * Reverse Words in a String
+38. Reverse Words in a String
+    - Given an input string s, reverse the order of the words.
+A word is defined as a sequence of non-space characters.
+The input string may contain leading or trailing spaces, and multiple spaces between words.
+Ensure that the result string has only a single space separating words, with no leading or trailing spaces.

 39. * Element Appearing More Than 25% In Sorted Array
 40. * Longest Consecutive Sequence
 41. * Find the Winner of an Array Game